 - various mixtures of these and similar materials.

-While these products are safe if refrigerated, they represent a potential food poisoning hazard unless certain basic precautions are taken in their preservation.
+While these products are safe for a limited time if refrigerated, they represent a potential food poisoning hazard unless certain basic precautions are taken in their preservation.

 This fact was unfortunately highlighted in Canada and the United States in the 1980s when two serious outbreaks of botulism occurred in which chopped garlic in oil was clearly identified as the source of botulism toxin.
-Botulism is a rare disease, particularly in this country, but because of its severe, debilitating symptoms and relatively high mortality rate remains a major hazard in home preserves.
+Capsicums, pesto sauce and chillies have also caused botulism.
+Botulism is a rare disease, particularly in this country, but because of its severe, debilitating symptoms and relatively high mortality rate remains a major hazard in preserves produced by commercial businesses and in the home.

 Precautions in Australia

-In 1991 Australian authorities took similar precautions by regulating that this class of product must not have a pH greater than 4.6.
+In Australia and New Zealand, commercially produced products, including fruit and vegetables in brine, oil, vinegar or water, must not have a pH greater than 4.6.
 The pH of a product is a measure of its acidity.
-Foods with a pH below 4.6 do not in general support the growth of food poisoning bacteria including C. botulinum.
+Foods with a pH below 4.6 do not in general support the growth of food poisoning bacteria, including C. botulinum.
 The necessary pH adjustment for these products can be achieved only by adding acid to the vegetable material.
 Vinegar, which is a solution of acetic acid, is the usual choice.
 Citric acid and lemon juice are other possible acidifying agents.

 The other incorrect assumption which is often made is that some herbs and spices, and especially garlic, have significant anti-microbial properties.
 The preservative effect of these materials including garlic is slight and inconsistent as the botulism incidents in Canada and the United States prove.

-It is therefore essential that sufficient acid is added to the vegetable before oil is poured on so that any C. botulinum or other potentially dangerous bacteria can not grow.
+It is therefore essential that sufficient acid is added to the vegetable before oil is poured on and time is allowed (say overnight) for the pH of the vegetable to equilibrate to below pH 4.6 so that any C. botulinum or other potentially dangerous bacteria cannot grow.
 Vinegar prepared for domestic use contains 4 per cent acetic acid.
 Vinegar should be added to the vegetable component of these preserves before any oil is added so that the ratio of vegetable to vinegar by weight is not greater than three to one.
 For example, to make 400 grams of preserved garlic, one would mix 300 grams of garlic with 100 grams of vinegar.
 The resulting mixture will then contain approximately one per cent acetic acid which would ensure a final pH below 4.6.
 This will not guarantee that the products will not spoil if not kept properly refrigerated, but it will ensure they do not become toxic.

 Vegetables, herbs and oil storage

-If vegetable products e.g. tomatoes, are dried prior to being stored in oil, a different set of circumstances applies.
+If vegetable products such as tomatoes are dried prior to being stored in oil, a different set of circumstances applies.
 Correctly dried vegetables and herbs will not support the growth of food poisoning bacteria but they may still support the growth of spoilage organisms such as yeasts and moulds.
 Moulds will usually only be a problem on exposed surfaces but yeasts bring about fermentation in the absence of air.

 Vegetables and herbs to be packed in oil without treatment with vinegar should be dried almost to crispness.
 Tomatoes, including sun-dried tomatoes, are a special case.
 The pH of fresh tomatoes is normally just below 4.6.
 When the tomatoes are dried, the natural acid components are concentrated and the pH is reduced.
 It will often be close to 4.0 in the dry product and therefore the risk of food poisoning is eliminated.